Categories

 Battle of Mactan

-Some accounts described the Battle of Mactan as the consequence of Magellan’s hubris and a story of how his fate was ensnared by local politics.
-He set sail from Europe in August 1519.
-Under the sponsorship of the Spanish monarchy, he was to establish a trading route for spices to the Moluccas in the west.
+Some accounts described the Battle of Mactan as the consequence of Magellan’s hubris.
+It is also a story of how his fate was ensnared by local politics.
+Lapulapu and Humabon were embroiled in a power struggle of taking control over the Mactan channel, a major trading route in pre-colonial times.

 They continued the journey westward and arrived in Cebu on April 7, 1521.
 They met Rajah Humabon who, together with his family and retinue, were baptized and became Christians on April 14, 1521.
 Humabon took the name Don Carlos (after King Charles) and his consort Hara Humamay the name of Juana (after the king’s mother).
 Magellan gave an image of the Sto.
 Niño to Juana as a gift upon her baptism.